Skip to main content

 The best evidence-based clinical services that build confidence, create hope and develop trust

 We are a charitable trust providing specialist services for concerning and harmful sexual behaviour towards or involving children and minors.
-Primarily funded by our Government partners, Oranga Tamariki, the Ministry of Social Development, the Ministry of Health and the Department of Corrections, we are one of three community-based specialist services that cover New Zealand.
-We have been successfully providing therapeutic, prevention and education services throughout the upper North Island for 30 years.
+Primarily funded by our Government partners, Oranga Tamariki, the Ministry of Social Development, the Ministry of Disabled People and the Department of Corrections, we are one of three community-based specialist services that cover New Zealand.
+We have been successfully providing therapeutic, prevention and education services throughout the upper North Island since 1993.

-Our goal is to work with our clients to address the factors that led to this behaviour and its impact on others, creating positive outcomes that lead to a safer environment for our client, their family and friends, and the wider community.
+Our goal is to work with our clients to address the factors that led to this behaviour, creating positive outcomes that lead to a safer environment for our client, their family and friends, and the wider community.

-We are focused on delivering the best evidence-based clinical services that build confidence, create hope and develop trust, resulting in better balanced, healthy lives for all.
+We focus on delivering the best evidence-based clinical services - services that build confidence, create hope and develop trust - so that everyone involved can lead better balanced and healthy lives.

 Our vision, mission and values